Gurbachan Singh Manochahal: Early Insurgency

+Bhindranwale Tiger Force of Khalistan

-In 1987 Manochahal was removed from the Panthic Committee.
-He would later rejoin and be removed in May 1989.
-The reason was claimed to be for alleged looting, extortion, killing of innocents, and misuse of funds by him.
+In April 1987 Manochahal was removed from the Panthic Committee.
+Manochahal formed Bhindranwale Tiger Force of Khalistan (BTFK), a new militant group led by him, further factionalizing the militants.
+The reason for Manchohal's removal was claimed to be for alleged looting, extortion, killing of innocents, and misuse of funds by him.
 Although the real reason was internal differences.
-Manochahal wanted 1 person to led instead of a 5 person Panthic Committee.

 On June 14, 1987, BTFK claimed responsibility for the killing of 12 and injuring 20 in Delhi in a shooting.
 BTFK said, “'Killings squads have reached (New) Delhi and they will take revenge for the November 1984 anti-Sikh riots.”
-Surjit Singh Penta carried out the killings.

 On July 30, 1987, BTKF claimed responsibility for an attack on Hans Raj Sethi, a BJP representative on the New Delhi City Council.
 He was shot dead with 6 bullets.
 He was considered a “father figure” for the BJP and RSS in Delhi.
 They next walked up to Sudarshan Munjal, a BJP member, in his driveway and killed him.
 Surjit Singh Penta carried out the killings.

+On November 5, 1987, Manochahal and Buta Singh was surrounded by CRPF officers in Shamerpur in Tarn Taran district.
+An encounter took place in which Manochahal managed to break the police lines and escape while his accomplice Buta Singh died.

 On June 23, 1988, Manochahal was appointed as official Jathedar of Akal Takht.
 He will hold the position until February 5, 1993.

 On the morning of June 25, 1989 KLF and BTFK members attacked Rashtriya Swayamsevak Sangh (RSS) members at their meeting at Nehru Park in Moga.
 21 RSS members were killed with a police officer, a paramilitary home guard and a couple dying of a bomb blast after the shooting leaving a total of 25 dead and 31-35 injured.
 It has since been renamed to Shahidi Park meaning Martyr Park.
 According to police Sikhs opened fire with automatic weapons from a van killing 21 and injuring many.
 According to survivors bullets were sprayed on everyone.
 They then left the scene.
 Soon after a powerful bomb blast occurred which killed 4, injured more, and caused damage.
 A second bomb also blew up after, but it caused no damage or injuries.
 A curfew was announced immediately following the incident.

 On March 2, 1990, KCF faction chief Gurjant Singh Rajasthani and BTFK chief Gurbachan Singh Manochahal claimed responsibility for killing Amritsar Jail Superintendent Pyara Lal.
 They claimed he tortured Sikhs in prison.

+In 1990, Sukhwinder Singh Sangha split from Manochahal's BTFK and formed his own faction.
 In April 1990 Manochahal with his BTFK, Khalistan Commando Force (Rajasthani), and Dashmesh Regiment (Matthewal) formed an alliance and created their own Panthic Committee.